International Hospitality Management graduate Leanne Cheek tells us about her experience

 After graduating, Leanne went to Baltimore, USA, to do start a Graduate Management Programme with Marriott Hotels where she spent a year before returning to the UK and continuing to work for Marriott Hotels as an Assistant Restaurant and Bars Manager in Liverpool.

-After my stint with Marriott Hotels, Leanne was offered the position of Assistant General Manager at The Three Fishes pub, which is part of the Ribble Valley Inns group, and took the opportunity to further her management skills in a quality food and beverage outlet.
+After a stint with Marriott Hotels, Leanne was offered the position of Assistant General Manager at The Three Fishes pub, which is part of the Ribble Valley Inns group, and took the opportunity to further her management skills in a quality food and beverage outlet.
 She was promoted in 2009 to General Manager of the newest pub to be opened by the group, The Bull at Broughton near Skipton.

 In 2015 Leanne and her husband, who is a chef, decided to move to the North East and open a wedding venue together called Healy Barn, part of the Cripps Barn Group.
 The venue was very successful and they were awarded Best New Wedding Venue in the UK at the UK Wedding Awards in 2016.